PLCHome/node-red-contrib-ads/README.md

 Twincat ADS input node that can recive values from the PLC.

+This note is not for the transmission of cyclic data.
+Do not use it in conjunction with a timer.
+There is a notification node for this.

 Enter the name of the variable, the type and the property name for the output.
 You can still decide whether a new output with the property for the value will be created or the property will be inserted into the inputvalue and output at the output.